reubenforman/PNME-group-10/Grades_PS.md

 - The amount of noise here in the solutions is concerning -- are you failing to solve the optimization problem robustly?
 - IRFs look strange, although you're finding roughly the right steady state
 - Q2: good attempt, but it looks like things aren't quite working.
 See my solutions.

+PS8: 8.5/10
+- You are correct that the iteration method you used in (c) will take _forever_.
+You should use a smarter algorithm instead
+- But overall, this is a really well done problem set.
+Great job